techmmunity/eslint-config/README.md

 - Constant maintenance
 - Ready-to-go: You don't need any extra config
 - Bye bye prettier: You don't need to be using the prettier extension for VSCode if you have this baby on your project
-- Direct support: Join our discord community and get your questions answered
+- Direct support: Join our guilded community and get your questions answered

 ## Install